cristianordonez/skeleton-template-app/README.md

 ```

 This opens a development server in your local browser at port 3000.
-If seeing errors try killing all nodemon servers:
+If you are seeing errors try killing all nodemon servers:

 ```bash
 pkill -f nodemon